Wro\'nskian algebra and Broadhurst-Roberts quadratic relations: algebra

-In \S\ref{subsec:threshold}, we scrutinize the adjugate matrix for $\mathbf W[h_1(u),\dots,h_m(u)]$ analytically, by revisiting some themes in \S\ref{sec:W_alg}, namely Bessel differential equations and sum rules for Bessel moments.
-In particular, we will show that the local expansions of certain Wro\'nskian cofactors and certain linear combinations of $h_1(u),\dots,h_m(u)$ match each other, when $u$ approaches a threshold value.
+In \S\ref{subsec:threshold}, we scrutinize the adjugate matrix for $\mathbf W[\mathcal F_{m,1}(u),\dots,\mathcal F_{m,m}(u)]$ analytically, by revisiting some themes in \S\ref{sec:W_alg}, namely Bessel differential equations and sum rules for Bessel moments.
+In particular, we will show that the local expansions of certain Wro\'nskian cofactors and certain linear combinations of $\mathcal F_{m,1}(u),\dots,\mathcal F_{m,m}(u)$ match each other, when $u$ approaches a threshold value.

 In \S\ref{subsec:offshell_quad}, we prove Theorem \ref{thm:W_alg} in its entirety, by carefully handling real-analytic continuations of Wro\'nskian cofactors across threshold values.
-In addition to proving the representations of $ \boldsymbol \varSigma_{2k-1}$ and $ \pmb{\boldsymbol \sigma}_{2k}$ given by Theorem \ref{thm:W_alg}, we will also explore the recursive structures of the combinatorial sums therein.
-Such combinatorial analysis will prepare us for the inversions of $ \boldsymbol \varSigma_{2k-1}$ and $ \pmb{\boldsymbol \sigma}_{2k}$, later in \S\ref{subsec:onshell_quad}.
+In addition to proving the representation of $ \mathbf S_{m}$ given by Theorem \ref{thm:W_alg}, we will also explore the recursive structures of the combinatorial sums therein.
+Such combinatorial analysis will prepare us for the inversion of $ \mathbf S_{m}$ later in \S\ref{subsec:onshell_quad}.